 Landscape designs and visualizations will be prepared with computer technology, using residential landscape projects.
-Drafting, design, visualization or modelling software will be taught and used to create plans, views, pictures and/or models.
+Drafting, design, visualization or modeling software will be taught and used to create plans, views, pictures and/or models.

-Prerequisite(s): DAGR1200, [(DAGR1610 or CIS1000) or (DAGR1620,

-DAGR2650), DHRT1050, DHRT2100
+Prerequisite(s): DAGR1200, DAGR1090, DHRT1050, DHRT2100

 DHRT4150 Landscape Construction Project W (2-3) [0.50]